MA Art Gallery and Museum Studies

-In Interpretations, you will work on a collaborative curatorial intervention with one of the archives and collections on campus.
-This experience prepares yu for the option of undertaking a negotiated work placement or optional modules exploring audiences, participation or engagement in semester 2.
+In Interpretations, you will work on a interpretative intervention with one of the archives and collections on campus.
+This experience prepares you for the option of undertaking a negotiated work placement or optional modules exploring audiences, participation or engagement in semester 2.

 In Critical Issues, you are supported to locate interpretive, conservation, curatorial or marketing practices in the context of current academic and professional debates.
-Through a number of tailored strands – covering contemporary art, heritage, and curating science and technology – you will develop your own mini-research project which prepares you for your MA dissertation.
+Through a number of tailored strands – covering contemporary art, heritage, participation and the digital – you will develop your own mini-research project which prepares you for your MA dissertation.

 Through our Advanced Research Skills modules, you are equipped to undertake assessments and ultimately develop your own research project.
 The modules build to a symposium in semester 2 where you can present initial research findings towards a dissertation on a research topic of interest.

 The optional module Placements in Context: Policy, Organisations and Practice supports you to undertake a placement with one of our many art gallery and museum partners.
 Previous students have completed placements at Harewood House, the Henry Moore Institute, The Hepworth Wakefield and the Royal Armouries, as well as many other organisations in Leeds and beyond.

 If you choose to study part-time, you will study over two calendar years and take fewer modules each year.
 It is expected that part-time students will be timetabled for around between three to five contact hours per week.
 The part-time option may be of special interest to those who are working in related fields as part of their career development.